Funk (Glee): Production

-"Funk" was originally intended to air on May 25, 2010, but was switched in the schedule with the episode "Theatricality".
+"Funk" was originally intended to air on May 25, 2010, but was switched in the schedule with the previous episode "Theatricality".
 Series creator Ryan Murphy has stated that there are three relationships which are the cornerstone of Glee: those between Finn and Rachel, Will and Emma (Jayma Mays), and Will and Sue.
 Murphy explained that Will's seduction of Sue in "Funk" is an attempt to get her to leave the Glee club alone, expanding: "I think he's just done getting pushed around by Sue, but they had great fun with that."

 Will's wife, Terri, returns to the series in "Funk", giving her first vocal performance.
 Murphy planned a redemptive storyline for Terri, in which she realizes that Finn is similar to Will.
 He explained: "She met Will at 16, so she sees a way to redemption... a way to redo that relationship in a positive way [by acting] almost as Finn's guardian angel, his fairy godmother.
 She gives him proper moral advice."
 Murphy enjoyed seeing Gilsig and Monteith work together, so much so that he stated their friendship will continue into the show's second season.
 On June 2, 2010, Megan Masters of E!
 Online reported that Gilsig had yet to be officially invited back for the second season, but was confident that she would be.
 Discussing Terri's relationship with Finn, Gilsig explained: "She sees in Finn so much of what she saw in Will when she first met him because he's the same age as Will was.
 It's her way of remembering happier times—when she used to be kind to Will.
 And she realizes, here's a chance to be supportive of this kid."

 The episode features cover versions of six songs: "Another One Bites the Dust" by Queen, "Tell Me Something Good" by Rufus, "Loser" by Beck, "It's a Man's Man's Man's World" by James Brown, "Good Vibrations" by Marky Mark and the Funky Bunch featuring Loleatta Holloway and "Give Up the Funk (Tear the Roof off the Sucker)" by Parliament".
 All of the songs performed in the episode were released as singles, available for download.
 "Loser" is Gilsig's only vocal performance on the show, and is included on the deluxe edition of the soundtrack album Glee: The Music, Volume 3 Showstoppers.
 "Give Up the Funk" is included on both the deluxe and standard editions of the album.